cbrown5/cbrown5.github.io/_posts/2021-10-01-lapply-karate.md

       aes(x = t, y = yt) +
       geom_line()

-    ## Don't know how to automatically pick scale for object of type ts.
-Defaulting to continuous.

 ![](lapply-karate_files/figure-markdown_strict/cars-1.png) The higher
 the `ar` parameter the stronger the deviations in time.